BSSE23008/bsse23008/README.md

 ## Hi there 👋

-I'm Ahmad Khan, a future Software Engineer passionate about crafting clean and efficient code.
+I'm Ahmad Khan, a Junior Software Engineer passionate about crafting clean and efficient code.
 Currently pursuing my studies at Information Technology University, where I am honing my skills in software development and exploring various technologies.

 - 🔭 I’m currently working on Web Development and C++ Projects.